Generalized cluster structures related to Poisson duals of $\mathrm{SL}_n$: Birational quasi-isomorphisms

 We also notice that if $S^{\gamma}(\alpha_0)$ is a $\gamma$-string such that $q \notin S^{\gamma}(\alpha_0)$, then $S^{\gamma}(\alpha_0) = S^{\theta}(\alpha_0)$; otherwise, if $q \in S^{\gamma}(\alpha_0)$, then $S^{\gamma}(\alpha_0) = S^{\theta}(\alpha_0)\cup S^{\theta}(q)$.
 Now Part~\ref{i:bsimplh} follows from an application of $\mathcal{G}^*$ to the definition of the $h$-functions given in~\eqref{eq:h_fun}.

 The last statement can be proved either via Proposition~\ref{p:q_y_var} or Proposition~\ref{p:quasi_toric}.
 Let us use the latter proposition, for it also shows that, as a quasi-isomorphism, $\mathcal{G}^*$ is generated by toric actions when $|\Gamma_1\setminus\tilde{\Gamma}_1| = 1$.
-First of all, by Lemma~\ref{l:toric}, there are global toric action of rank $1$ acting upon $\gc_h^{\dagger}(\bg,\GL_n)$ and $\gc_h^{\dagger}(\tilde{\bg},\GL_n)$ induced by the polynomial degrees of the variables.
+First of all, by Lemma~\ref{l:toric}, there are global toric actions of rank $1$ acting upon $\gc_h^{\dagger}(\bg,\GL_n)$ and $\gc_h^{\dagger}(\tilde{\bg},\GL_n)$, whose weights are given by the polynomial degrees of the variables.
 From formula~\eqref{eq:degh2}, we also see that

 It follows from Proposition~\ref{p:quasi_toric} that $\mathcal{G}^*$ is a quasi-isomorphism.
-Since $\mathcal{G}^*$ induces an isomorphism between $\mathcal{O}(\GL_n)[h_{q+1,q+1}^{\pm 1}]$ and $\mathcal{O}(\GL_n)[\tilde{h}_{q+1,q+1}^{\pm 1}]$, we conclude that it is a birational quasi-isomorphism. \end{proof}
+Since $\mathcal{G}^*$ induces an isomorphism between $\mathbb{C}[\GL_n][h_{q+1,q+1}^{\pm 1}]$ and $\mathbb{C}[\GL_n][\tilde{h}_{q+1,q+1}^{\pm 1}]$, we conclude that it is a birational quasi-isomorphism. \end{proof}